AISHUSWAPNAB/Data-structure-/README.md

 - 10.2.
 Implement a C Program for Splay tree tree and perform Insertion and Deletion of Nodes.

 Day 11

 - 11.1.
 Implement a C Program for B Tree and perform Insertion of Nodes
 - 11.2.
 Implement a C Program for TRIE Tree and perform Insertion  of Nodes

+Day 12

+- 1. Implement a C Program to perform Hashing with all collision resolving techniques
+- 2. Implement a C Program for Min Heap and Max Heap and perform Insertion  of Nodes
+- 3. Implement a C Program to perform Heap sort both ascending and Descending order